ome/omero-documentation/omero/sysadmins/server-upgrade.rst

    upgrade from OMERO 5.3.4.
 If you are instead currently running OMERO 5.3.0 to 5.3.3 then you perform the precheck by using the above command with :file:`sql/psql/OMERO5.4__0/OMERO5.3__0-precheck.sql`.
+   That script verifies that the database contains no trace of :secvuln:`2017-SV5-filename-2` having been exploited; this vulnerability was fixed in OMERO 5.3.4.

 .. _back-up-the-db: